jamescadigan97/snowfall/README.md

 ![ScreenShot](/Screenshots/epic.png)

-Right now it is just a SQL database, but I hope to launch user-friendly page available to the public soon.
+Right now it is just a SQL database, but I hope to launch user-friendly page that will be available to the public soon.